Jalle19/xbmc-video-server/README.md

 ```

 In the example above, "/xbmc-reverse-proxy" should match the "Proxy Location" in the application settings.
 The "eGJtYzp4Ym1j" part is username:password encoded with Base64 (in the example the credentials are the default xbmc:xbmc).

+In order for the directives above to work you need to run the following command: `sudo a2enmod headers proxy_http`

 **You should use a randomly generated long string as location (see Security implications)**